salehwahab/reverse-engineering-ai-sca/README.md

 6. **Dummy Detection**
    - LSTM-based sequence labeling with token embedding
    - Detects obfuscation techniques like inserted dummy instructions
-   -

 7. **LLM for Assembly to C**
    - After recovering the Assembly language, an LLM is used for converting it to human-readable C code

 8. **Side Channel Forensics**
-   - Using electromagnetic emission for detecting
+   - Using electromagnetic emission for wirelessly identifying a device's activities

 ---